turnkeylinux/common/overlays/turnkey.d/tkl-bashlib/usr/local/src/tkl-bashlib/README.rst

 Generally it is desireable to only add new '.bash' files.
-That is because existing appliance buildcode may depend on the current code "as is" (including any buggy behvaiour).
+That is because existing appliance buildcode may depend on the current code "as is" (including any buggy behaviour).
 So please be especially careful if/when modifying existing files and functions.

 .. _DRY: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself